 For business metric assets, you can modify the catalog, asset tags, business owner, visibility scope, and related business metrics.

-When the table type is physical table, physical view, materialized view, or data source table, the display names and descriptions of the table and its fields can reference DDL comments as asset attributes.
+If the table type is physical table, physical view, materialized view, or data source table, you can reference DDL comments for the display names and descriptions of the table and its fields.

 Intelligent Generation

 This operation is supported only for table and technical metric assets.
-Intelligent generation is only applicable to editable assets.
-Select the assets for which you want to generate information, click Intelligent generation at the bottom, and configure the information in the Create Intelligent Generation Task dialog box.
+Intelligent generation is applicable only to editable assets.
+Select the assets for which you want to generate information, click Intelligent generation at the bottom of the page, and then configure the information in the Create Intelligent Generation Task dialog box.
 For more information, see Intelligent generation.

 Export Assets

-Click Export assets at the bottom to batch export the selected assets.
+Click Export assets at the bottom of the page to batch export the selected assets.
 The system automatically skips assets for which you do not have maintenance permissions.

 If you export many assets, file generation may take some time.
-You can view the export operation details and download the file in Batch Management - Batch Operation Records.
+You can view the export operation details and download the file from the Batch Management - Batch Operation Records page.

 NoteSome attribute changes, such as to catalogs and tags, require you to relist the asset for the changes to appear in the asset catalog.
 Changes to other attributes, such as fields and dashboard chart information, do not require relisting.
 The asset catalog always displays the latest attributes.